HugoByte/DIVE/README.md

 ### Usage

 > Before proceeding, make sure the Kurtosis Engine is running in the background.
-If it's not already running, start it by executing the following command
+If it's not already running, start it by executing the following command: `kurtosis engine start`

-    **```
-    kurtosis engine start
-    ```**

 #### Setting up an Node